nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 ### Front-end validation
 * Front-end input validation in the browser can be achieved using simple HTML attributes like "required", "minlength", "min", "max"
-* Third-party JavaScript libraries like validator.js can also be used for front
+* Third-party JavaScript libraries like validator.js can also be used for front-end validation in the browser

 ### Server-side Form handling
 * To handle the POST request sent by the browser, an additional parameter `methods=["GET", "POST"]` is specified in the route handler decorator.
 This means that the route handler will also accept "POST" requests also in addition to "GET" requests